 Yes.
 The Monetary and Financial Act, Article 56, Section b, states that the information obtained by a financial entity must be kept strictly confidential and may only be provided to third parties by order of the competent judicial or governmental authority.

-Biz Latin Hub Can Help You With Accounting and Taxation in the Dominican Republic
+Biz Latin Hub can Help You Open a Corporate Bank Account in the Dominican Republic

 At Biz Latin Hub, we provide integrated market entry and back-office services throughout Latin America and the Caribbean, with offices in Bogota and Cartagena, as well as over a dozen other major cities in the region.
 We also have trusted partners in many other markets.